Longxu Dou

 Report, 2025 Slides

 Sailor2 is a community-driven project delivering state-of-the-art multilingual language models in three scales - 1B, 8B, and 20B parameters.
-Released under the Apache 2.0 license, these models specialize in South-East Asian (SEA) languages, making advanced models more accessible across the region.
 Building upon the foundation of Qwen2.5 , Sailor2 is continually pre-trained over 500B high-quality tokens to support 15 languages, including English, Chinese, Burmese, Cebuano, Ilocano, Indonesian, Javanese, Khmer, Lao, Malay, Sundanese, Tagalog, Thai, Vietnamese, Waray.

 Sailor: Open Language Models for South-East Asia